What Is an Excluded Driver on Car Insurance?

 No Liability Coverage for Their At-Fault Accidents

-When an excluded driver causes an accident, your car insurance policy pays zero toward the other driver's vehicle damage or medical bills.
-The excluded driver is personally on the hook for every dollar owed, which in a serious multi-vehicle crash can easily exceed $100,000.
-Your policy's liability limits offer no protection for claims stemming from an excluded driver's at-fault accident.
+If an excluded driver causes an accident, your policy pays nothing toward the other driver's vehicle damage or medical bills.
+The excluded driver is personally responsible for every dollar owed.
+In a serious multi-vehicle crash, costs can easily exceed $100,000 with no coverage from your policy's liability limits.

 carAccident icon